jaybarbhaiya/nvim-config/README.md

 3. Prettier
 4. stylua
 5. copilot (will be automatically installed by lazy.nvim)
-> Note: to setup copilot, perform `:Copliot setup` in nvim
+> Note: to setup copilot, perform `:Copilot setup` in nvim
 6. eslint_d